 Located in Peel Street, Bendigo, in close proximity to the CBD, Quarry Hill Primary School serves an older, well established residential area.
 Established on its current site in 1910, the school's historic red brick building features a unique quadrangle design that provides easy access, community connectedness and interaction between classrooms.
 The school has a current enrolment of 358 pupils operating in 16 classrooms.
 Over the past years the school's enrolment has increased by over 100 students.
 Enrolment numbers are expected to continue to increase in the future.
 The school has successfully applied for an enrolment review and has a ceiling of 375 students.
 This now enables the school community to be able to plan for and create facilities that compliment this capping figure.
 Modular 5 portables have arrived in 2009, 2010, 2011, 2013, 2015 & 2016 to cope with the increasing student growth.
 The school has received $1.9 million to upgrade current facilities and buil a new library, resource and administration block.
 This will get underway in late 2016.

 The teaching staff composes a Principal, Assistant Principal, a Leading Teacher, 23Teachers and 5 Education Support Staff including the Business Manager.

 Camp Australia provides an accredited before and after school care program for the school.
 This is located in the multi-purpose building to meet the indoor space requirements of the program and access to kitchen facilities.

 Our curriculum incorporates all domains of the AusVels and includes a comprehensive integrated inquiry curriculum program.
-Specialist classes are provided in LOTE (Chinese), Visual Arts, Environmental Education, Physical Education and Music.
-The school prides itself on the array of extra-curricula activities it offers including Cheer'n'dance, a variety of instrumental programs including piano, violin, wind instruments & guitar, school choir and orchestra, Energy Breakthrough , Junior School Council, Buddies, biennial school production, swimming, gymnastics & fortnightly whole school aerobics.
-The school also offers lunchtime activities that include chess club, craft, lego club, gardening, robotics and access to the bushland space.
+Specialist classes are provided in LOTE (Chinese), Visual Arts, Physical Education and Music.
+The school prides itself on the array of extra-curricula activities it offers including Cheer'n'dance, a variety of instrumental programs including piano, violin, wind instruments & guitar, school choir, Energy Breakthrough , Junior School Council, Buddies, biennial school production, swimming & gymnastics.
+The school also offers lunchtime activities that include chess club, craft, lego club, gardening and access to the bushland space.
 The school offers an extensive camping program from Grades 2-6 and major excursions for all grade levels.

 The school has a strong commitment to staff and student health and wellbeing.